DiogenesPolanco/cachegit/README.md

 Future versions of CacheGit will provide more granular control over caching on a file by file basis.

+# Authentication

+The CacheGit CLI uses a mechanism similar to ACME with CNAMES or Google's domain validation through proof of control over a domain record.
+It assumes the ability to define the contents of `cachegit.json` in a GitHub respository implies control over the repository and the right to cache it in a CDN so long as the account specified in the `.json` file matches the account in the repository path and the account transmitted by the CLI.
+As a result, no password is required to run the CLI.

 # Testing Cached Files

 If you are doing post deployment smoke testing make sure to clear your browser cache to ensure you get the most recent file copies.